Top 10 virus alerts

 Aliases of Pandex (AKA):

-To completely purge Pandex from your computer, you need to delete the files, folders, and Windows registry keys, and registry values associated with Pandex.
-These files, folders, and registry keys are respectively listed in the Files, Folders, Registry Keys, and Registry Values sections on this page.
+To completely purge Pandex from your computer, you need to delete the files, folders, Windows registry keys and registry values associated with Pandex.
+These files, folders and registry elements are respectively listed in the Files, Folders, Registry Keys and Registry Values sections on this page.

 For instructions on deleting the Pandex files and folders,